Facial Fracture Treatment in the Bay Area

 Fractures in the face and jaw area leave you in pain and a lot of concern.
 Will my face look the same after it heals?
 When will my pain subside?
 The Bay Area OSM team realizes that with fractures come lots of questions.
 The highly skilled surgeons not only provide you with the answers but also provide some of the best fracture treatments in California, and surrounding the San Francisco Bay area.
 If you suspect a fracture, call the office or book your appointment online.

-• Sports injuries (especially high impact sports like football, boxing, baseball, and basketball)
+• Sports injuries (especially contact sports like football, boxing, or basketball)

-• Certain oral pathology (i.e. cancer and periodontal disease)
+• Certain oral pathologies, including cancer and periodontal disease

 Will my face look the same after a fracture?